tiaanels123/student-management-system/README.md

 ## Conclusion

-This Student Management System provides a comprehensive API for managing students and courses, demonstrating the use of Spring Boot, Spring Data JPA, and relational database management in a many-to-many relationship context.
+This Student Management System provides a comprehensive API for managing users and courses, demonstrating the use of Spring Boot, Spring Data JPA, and relational database management in a many-to-many relationship context.